Timmystroge/Timmystroge/README.md

-I'm a web designer & developer focused on crafting clean & user‑friendly experiences, I am passionate about building excellent software that improves the lives of those around me.
+I'm a <b> web designer </b> & <b> developer </b> focused on crafting clean & user‑friendly experiences, I am passionate about building excellent software that improves the lives of those around me.
 I don't like to define myself by the work i've done.
 I define myself by the work i want to do.
 Skills can be taught, personality is inherent.
 I prefer to keep learning, continue challenging myself, and do intresting things that matter.
 I am known for my passion for building great producuts, ability to learn quickly, being a good team player and excellent listener.